prince-thind/html-css-basics/README.md

-# html-css-basics
-a repository containing a collection of basic html and css pages
+A Visual Replication of Google's homepage using HTML and pure CSS